bitaemi/React-app-Hooks-Context-reducers/javascript-weird-parts/README.md

     console.log(immediatlyInvokedFunction); //expected result, immediatlyInvokedFunction is the returned valued of a function call console.log(immediatlyInvokedFunction()); //logs string is not a function

-    3; //A VALID js EXPRESSION,not doing anything with it but NO ERROR!
+    3; // A VALID js EXPRESSION, not doing anything with it but NO ERROR!
-    //the following throws an error because is not an expression, is a statement: function(name) {
+    // the following throws an error because is not an expression, is a statement: function(name) {
             return 'Hello ' + name;
     }